 The IRS allows individuals, businesses and estates to file tax returns after the deadline without any late-filing penalties through obtaining an extension.

 Rather than having to file your 2020 federal tax return by the May 17 deadline, you are able to file until October 15, 2021.

-Due to the impact of the Coronavirus, the federal tax return deadline for 2020 taxes has been extended from the usual April 15 deadline to May 17, 2021.
+Due to the impact of the Coronavirus, the federal tax return deadline for 2020 tax returns has been extended from April 15 to May 17, 2021.

 Common reasons for requesting an extension on filing tax returns include: